-Washington University neurosurgeons at St. Louis Children’s Hospital are among the first in the nation to use an MRI-guided, high-intensity laser probe to treat epilepsy.
-Called the Monteris NeuroBlate® System MRI-guided laser probe, the technology uses heat to permanently destroy (ablate) brain tissue responsible for causing seizures.
+Washington University neurosurgeons at St. Louis Children’s Hospital are among the first in the nation to use an MRI-guided, high-intensity laser probe to treat epilepsy, and offer treatment using both FDA-approved systems: The Visualase and Monteris NeuroBlate® Systems.
+This technology uses heat to permanently destroy (ablate) brain tissue responsible for causing seizures.
 The advantages of laser ablation surgery for epilepsy include:

 - MRI guidance of the laser probe provides greater accuracy in destroying only unwanted tissue